mtintes/mtintes.github.io/_posts/2024-06-25-Shatterstone-3.md

 ---
 layout: post
-title:  "How to compel a player"
+title:  "Do you want to play a game?"
 date:   2024-06-25
 categories: ["Shatterstone"]
 author: "Mike Tintes"